Colonial Revival garden: The American colonial garden

 Plantings in colonial gardens were generally not separated by type.
 Fruits, herbs, ornamental flowers, and vegetables were usually mixed together in the same planting bed.
 Ornamental flowers were often grown closer to the house, however, while vegetables which needed space to grow (such as corn, green beans, or pumpkins) would often be grown in larger beds further away.
 Fruit trees would sometimes line paths, to provide shade and produce, but fruit bushes were as common as fruit trees and always planted in the interior of the garden.
 Fruit trees would also be planted along the external border of the garden (while wealthier people with more land planted them in orchards).
 Ornamental shrubs were rare, but could include azalea, lilac, and mock orange.

 A stand-alone herb garden was uncommon in the United States.
 However, Colonial American herb gardens were generally of the same design as other gardens.
 They were usually less than 5 ft across, and often consisted of four square plots separated by gravel paths.
 More commonly, herbs were mixed in with flowers and other plants.
 Commonly planted herbs included angelica, basil, burnet, calendula, caraway, chamomile, chervil, coriander, comfrey, dill, fennel, licorice, mint, nasturtium, parsley, sage, and tarragon.
 Herbs to a Colonial American did not have the same meaning as the words does in modern America.
 To colonists, "herb" meant not only savory plants added to dishes to enhance flavor but included medicinal plants as well as greens (such as nasturtiums and calendulas) meant to be eaten raw or cooked as part of a salad.

+The Australian colonial garden

+The first botanical gardens in Australia were founded early in the 19th century.
+The Royal Botanic Gardens, Sydney, 1816; the Royal Tasmanian Botanical Gardens, 1818; the Royal Botanic Gardens, Melbourne, 1845; Adelaide Botanic Gardens, 1854; and Brisbane Botanic Gardens, 1855.
+These were established essentially as colonial gardens of economic botany and acclimatisation.
+The Auburn Botanical Gardens, 1977, located in Sydney's western suburbs, are one of the popular and diverse botanical gardens in the Greater Western Sydney area.